Modern extreme value statistics for Utopian extremes: Results

 For sub-challenge C3, we estimate $p_1$ and $p_2$ in Eq.~\eqref{Eq:C3} using the conditional extremes model described in Section~\ref{sec:CEM}.
 We perform model selection to identify the best covariates to include in the linear model for the dependence parameters, $\boldsymbol{\alpha}_{-i,t}$ and $\boldsymbol{\beta}_{-i,t}$ in Eq.~\eqref{eq:C3-paramform}, by minimising the AIC over the three separate model fits, i.e., $\mathbf{Y}_{-i,t} \mid (Y_{i,t} > u), i=1,2,3$, with $u$ set to the $90\%$ standard Laplace quantile.
 The best fitting model did not include any transformation (e.g, $\log$ or square) of the covariates, and uses a homogeneous $\boldsymbol{\beta}_{-i,t}$ function, i.e., with $\boldsymbol{\beta}_{-i,t}=\boldsymbol{\beta}_{-i}$ for all $t=1,\dots,n,$ and for $i=1,2,3$.

 We use a visual diagnostic to optimise the exceedance threshold $u$.
-We fit the three conditional models for a grid of $u$ values, use Algorithm~\ref{sim-algo:2} to simulate $N:=10^7$ realisations from the fitted model for $\mathbf{Y}=(Y_1,Y_2,Y_3),$ i.e., with time $t$ marginalised out, and then compute realisations of $R:=Y_{1}+Y_{2}+Y_{3}$.
+We fit the three conditional models for a grid of $u$ values, use Algorithm~\ref{sim-algo:2} {(with $N'=5N$)} to simulate $N:=10^7$ realisations from the fitted model for $\mathbf{Y}=(Y_1,Y_2,Y_3),$ i.e., with time $t$ marginalised out, and then compute realisations of $R:=Y_{1}+Y_{2}+Y_{3}$.
 The upper tails of the aggregate variable $R$ are heavily influenced by the extremal dependence structure in the underlying $(Y_{1},Y_{2},Y_{3})$ \citep{richards2022tail}.
-Hence, we can exploit the empirical distribution of the aggregate as a diagnostic measure for the quality of the dependence model fit.
-We produce a Q-Q plot of $R$ and choose the optimal $u$ to be the value which illustrates the best alignment for extreme quantiles \citep[see, also,][]{richards2022modelling,richards2023joint}.
-This is the $95\%$ standard Laplace quantile, and we illustrate the corresponding Q-Q plot in Figure~\ref{fig:C3}.
+Hence, we can exploit the empirical distribution of the aggregate as a diagnostic measure for the quality of the dependence model fit. {We choose the optimal $u$ as that which provides the best estimates for extreme quantiles of $R$; this is achieved through visual inspection of a Q-Q plot \citep[see, also,][]{richards2022modelling,richards2023joint}.
+For brevity, we test only two values of $u$: the $90\%$ and $95\%$ standard Laplace quantiles.
+We found the optimal $u$ to be the latter}, and we illustrate the corresponding Q-Q plot in Figure~\ref{fig:C3}.
 Table~\ref{table-4.3} provides the corresponding parameters estimates ${\hat{\boldsymbol{\alpha}}^{(0)}_{-i}}, {\hat{\boldsymbol{\alpha}}^{(1)}_{-i}},$ and $\hat{\boldsymbol{\beta}}_{-i}$, for $i=1,2,3$.

 Example realisations from the fitted model are illustrated in Figure~\ref{fig:C3}.
 Good model fit is illustrated, as the realisations mimic the extremal characteristics of the observed data.
-Probabilities $p_1$ and $p_2$ are estimated empirically from the aforementioned $N=10^7$ realisations of $(Y_1,Y_2,Y_3)$, and found to be $\hat{p}_1=3.13\times 10^{-5}$ and $\hat{p}_2=2.29\times 10^{-5}$, respectively.
+Probabilities $p_1$ and $p_2$ are estimated empirically from the aforementioned ${N=10^7}$realisations of $(Y_1,Y_2,Y_3)$, and found to be $\hat{p}_1=3.13\times 10^{-5}$ and $\hat{p}_2=2.29\times 10^{-5}$, respectively.

 For sub-challenge C4, we estimate $p_3$ and $p_4$ in Eq.~\eqref{Eq:C4} using the non-parametric tail probability estimators defined in Eq.~\eqref{eq:pq4} and Eq.~\eqref{eq:pq5}, respectively.
 However, we first seek to decompose the high-dimensional random vector $\mathbf{Y}$ into strongly tail-dependent sub-vectors.
 Our reasoning is threefold: i) the estimator in Eq.~\eqref{eq:pq5} requires strong assumptions about the joint upper tail decay of the random vector $\mathbf{Y}$ which are unlikely to hold for high dimension $d$; ii) reliable estimation of the intermediate exceedance probability, $\widehat{p(\phi_*)}$ in Eq.~\eqref{eq:pq4}, becomes difficult as $d$ grows large; iii) \cite{krupskii2019nonparametric} observed through simulations that the estimator in Eq.~\eqref{eq:pq4} provides more accurate estimates when the true value of $\eta$ is close to one, i.e., when $\mathbf{Y}$ exhibits strong upper tail dependence.